Instagram is still the search engine to watch.

 So yeah, you’ve got some steep competition.

 But posting at the right times during the day will help promote your engagement and get you in front of your audience when they’re most active.
+It will also increase the likelihood that you’re content is featured on the Explore page, as Instagram tends to promote posts that have published recently.

+You’ll also note that the best times to post on Instagram differ for those involved in consumer goods, media, education, nonprofit, tech, healthcare, finance, and recreation.
 Of course, what works best for your brand will depend entirely on your specific audience.
 And the only way to know for sure is to run tests and monitor your analytics.

 Start by posting at different times throughout the day, spread out over the course of the week, and after enough time has passed do a deep dive into the analytics you’ve gathered to determine what times get the best engagement for your brand.